 The principal control in the design of a vertical curve is stopping sight distance.
 Stopping sight distance is required throughout an alignment.
-Rate of vertical curvature (K) is a design control to measure stopping sight distance.
-Refer to Section 6D-1 for rate of vertical curvature criteria.
+Rate of vertical curvature (K value) is a design control to measure stopping sight distance.
+See Section 6D-1 for rate of vertical curvature criteria.

 Decision sight distance is desirable to decision points on a roadway.
 Crest vertical curves influence the available decision sight along a roadway.
-Refer to Section 6D-1 for decision sight distance criteria.
+See section 6D-1 for decision sight distance criteria.